 - A salve for cracked or chapped skin, especially lips

-- To help prevent infection of minor skin abrasions and cuts
+- To help prevent spread of bacteria in minor skin abrasions

-- As a treatment for minor burns, following first aid with cold running water
+- For minor burns, following first aid with cold running water

 - To soften cuticles and prevent nail fungus

 - Between the toes, to help with foot conditions

 - For help with nappy rash